Olexxxxandr/BMW_Gallery/README.md

-Slider gallery of new models BMW
+Slider gallery of new models BMW using JavaScript and SetInterval